Article

 • quantitative PCR (q-PCR) to determine the number of copies of the transgene

-• fluorescent in situ hybridisation (FISH) to visualise where the transgene is in the chromosome and whether the transgene has integrated into more than one chromosome.
+• fluorescent in situ hybridisation (FISH) to visualise where the transgene is in the and whether the transgene has integrated into more than one chromosome.

 Confirming a cow is transgenic